 The books in the OUTLANDER series have sold over 20 million copies worldwide, and have been translated into many languages.
 Click here for a chronology of the main novels and stories in the series.

-The eighth major novel in the OUTLANDER series, WRITTEN IN MY OWN HEART’S BLOOD, will be published in June, 2014.
+The eighth major novel in the OUTLANDER series, WRITTEN IN MY OWN HEART’S BLOOD, was published in the U.S.A. in June, 2014.

 The Outlander TV Series on Starz

-The Starz Network will debut a TV series based on OUTLANDER some time in the summer of 2014.
-It is currently in production and is being filmed on location in Scotland.
+The Starz Network created a TV series based on OUTLANDER which premiered in the U.S.A. on August 9, 2014.
+The show is filmed on location in Scotland.
 Click here for news from Diana about the TV series.
+At upper left is an image of the paperback book cover of the reissue of OUTLANDER in 2014, with an image from the new Starz TV series.